 Only 10% of the gold in E-waste is successfully recovered worldwide.
 The E-waste that is thrown out each year contains pure gold, platinum, and other precious metals which are found in amounts that are refined.
 The purity of these materials is often 40 to 50% higher than ore taken from the mining industry and they require far less energy to access.

 Keep some of these top ideas in mind about E-waste in Tampa.
-Finding a successful recycling program can make a difference with regards to your environmental impact.
-Contact us today!
+Finding a successful recycling program can make a difference with regard to your environmental impact.
+Contact eCycle Today to get more information on all your E-cycle needs and check out what our customers are raving about!